NIMA market not just a pretty face

 NIMA treatments are performed by doctors and registered nurses and are carried out in specialist clinics that you would likely have seen popping up in your local communities over the last ten years.

 The growth trajectory of the category has been rapid.
 Go back five years and Australians were spending $773 million on non-invasive cosmetic treatments – up 20 per cent from 2011.
 Now, Australians are spending $1 billion per annum and we have one of the highest per capita spending on cosmetic treatments globally*.

 There are many factors driving our love for the industry, but one of the main ones is accessibility.
-While Botox™ has been consumerised for 15 years now, being able to access treatments like body sculpting (fat freezing, for those new to this space), needling, and dermal fillers at your local beauty clinic, is relatively new.
+While anti-wrinkle injections have been consumerised for 15 years now, being able to access treatments like body sculpting (fat freezing, for those new to this space), needling, and dermal fillers at your local beauty clinic, is relatively new.
 Previously, with some of these procedures, you’d have to go under general anaesthesia and expect a large cost and a lengthy recovery time.
 However, advances in the way they can be performed have reduced the price and opened up the market to every day Australians.
 These advances have also allowed for the treatments to be performed outside of hospitals or day clinics, albeit still by a qualified medical practitioner.

 And because of this, the number of Australians investing in these treatments has risen sharply, which has resulted in society being more open and accepting of the industry.
 This is highlighted in the Cosmetic Physicians College of Australasia’s 2016 annual survey of the industry, where 80 per cent of respondents answered that they found it acceptable to use non-surgical cosmetic treatments to address ageing, an increase of 10 per cent over the last three years.